 A report from Madrona Venture Group, a Seattle-based venture capital firm, foresees a major portion of Interstate 5 becoming entirely dedicated to autonomous vehicles by 2040.
 Local tech, transportation, and development companies created the ACES Northwest Network to ensure cars that are “Automated, Connected, Electric and Shared” (ACES).
 Members include INRIX, Nvidia, Uber, Lyft, Amazon, Puget Sound Energy, and others.

-Waymo, owned by Google, has signed a deal with Lyft and Chrysler to bring autonomous vehicle technology into the mainstream through pilot projects.
-Waymo has early rider programs in Phoenix, Kirkland, and elsewhere.
-Waymo will use Avis to manage their autonomous fleet in Phoenix, Arizona.
+Las Vegas is testing a self-driving Navya shuttle.
+Waymo, owned by Google, has signed a deal with Lyft and Chrysler to bring autonomous vehicle technology into the mainstream through pilot projects in Phoenix, Kirkland, and elsewhere.
+Waymo uses Avis to manage their autonomous fleet in Phoenix.

 Uber has rolled out autonomous vehicles on city streets in Pennsylvania, California and Arizona.
 The 2019 Audi A8 is the first production car with level-3 autonomy.
 That would be now.